 Charts 6 and 7 show excess deaths as a proportion of expected deaths by age band for each week during the pandemic.
 Charts 8 and 9 show the same information for 2021 in more detail.
 Excess deaths as a proportion of expected fell fastest for the oldest age group - consistent with the impact that we would expect to see from the coronavirus vaccination programme, as older age groups received their vaccine earlier.
-In the latest eight weeks, excess deaths have risen and are positive for most age groups shown.
+Since week 26, excess deaths have risen and are positive for most age groups shown - apart from older males in the latest two weeks.
 We do not show results for ages below 45 as the relatively low numbers of deaths at those ages means that estimates of expected deaths would be unreliable.